-A few excerpts from the book Heartland by Mort Sahl
+A few excerpts of the book Heartland by Mort Sahl

 Harcourt, Brace, Jovanovich - hard cover, 1976